9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 1. Snorkeling at Concha de Perla, Isla Isabela

 This is a bay that you reach by a boardwalk right before reaching the main pier on your left.
-You will see the entrance and a sign, right by a local restaurant and a bunch of iguanas of all age taking a nap totally undisturbed.
+You will see the entrance and a sign, right by a local restaurant and a bunch of iguanas of all ages taking a nap, totally undisturbed.
 Be careful not to step on them.
 Sometimes they camouflage very well.

 Your walk to the bay can be quite complicated if the Macho alfa sea lion decides to make it his napping spot.

-If you get to close he might become aggressive.
+If you get too close, he might become aggressive.

 Clap your hands and scream “move, move”!
-It happened to me in Punta Carola in San Cristobal and I was freaking out.
-So I throw him water with the help of a book I was reading and he went away.
+It happened to me in Punta Carola in San Cristobal, and I was freaking out.
+So I threw him water with the help of a book I was reading, and he went away.

 My friend who watched the scene is still laughing.

-It’s like a giant round natural pool surrounded by mangroves and with a natural canal to the open ocean.
-I did try to swim there but I was way too cold and didn’t resist a minute and went back.
+It’s like a giant, round, natural pool surrounded by mangroves and with a natural canal to the open ocean.
+I did try to swim there, but I was way too cold and didn’t resist for a minute and went back.

 I never had the chance to do it again, maybe for laziness.